mlopezm/Getting_CleaningData/CodeBook.md

 date: "Thursday, July 24, 2014"
 output: html_document
 ---
+The data in tidy_data contains the means of the variables by Subject and Activity.

-This document present the variables present in the data, which are:
+This document shows the variables present in the data, which are:
  [1] "tBodyAcc-mean()-X"               "tBodyAcc-mean()-Y"
  [3] "tBodyAcc-mean()-Z"               "tBodyAcc-std()-X"
  [5] "tBodyAcc-std()-Y"                "tBodyAcc-std()-Z"